googlegenomics/readthedocs/docs/source/use_cases/build_your_own_api_client/index.rst

 Build your own Google Genomics API Client
 ===============================================

-The tools for working with the `Google Genomics API <https://cloud.google.com/genomics/>`_ are all open source and available `on GitHub <https://github.com/googlegenomics>`_.
+The tools for working with the `Google Genomics API`_ are all open source and available `on GitHub <https://github.com/googlegenomics>`_.

 This documentation covers how to get started with the available tools as well as how you might build your own code which uses the API.

-All improvements to these docs are welcome!
-You can `file an issue <https://github.com/googlegenomics/docs/issues>`_ or submit a `pull request <https://github.com/googlegenomics/docs/blob/master/CONTRIBUTING.rst>`_.

 .. toctree::
    :maxdepth: 2